pnxtech/hydra-synchron-svcs/README.md

   * If you put a timer inside of a microservice so that it can execute periodic tasks - then how do you prevent multiple instances of that service for each performing the same periodic task?
   * How do you ensure that the scheduled task executes on time?

 Why not just use a job service?
 With Hydra, job / task queuing is present by default.
-So microservices can queue jobs for themselves or each other - at will.
+So microservices can queue tasks for themselves or each other - at will.
 The problem this service solves is one of the creation and management of system-wide periodic orchestration events.

 ## How it works: